 If you can predict student outcomes then you can set meaningful targets for students.
 If you can identify students at risk of dropping out, then you can monitor and check they are performing as expected.
 Once you have the data behind the student information you can share the findings with key teams across the institution so effective interventions can be made and it can inform and manage the entire student lifecycle.

-At Kent, for instance, the university will be able to see when students are using the library, whether they’ve been logging onto the VLE and if they have they been submitting their course work on time.
+At the University of Kent (UK), for instance, the university will be able to see when students are using the library, whether they’ve been logging onto the VLE and if they have they been submitting their course work on time.
 “We have nearly 20,000 students, and much of the university operates in siloes.
 So you need to have intelligent ways to be able to spot the students who are struggling,” says Nicholas Thurston, senior projects officer, University of Kent.

-Analytics has been recognized as a key differentiator for the private sector that is helping organisations understand their customers better.
+Analytics has been recognised as a key differentiator for the private sector that is helping organisations understand their students better.
 In the same way, learning analytics can collect a great deal of data about students and what those students are doing and it can be used as a key differentiator for institutions, enabling them to understand students and their needs much more clearly.

 Learning analytics can be used for much more than just monitoring progress, or identifying students at risk of dropping out.
 Let’s look at some key stages of the student lifecycle and how learning analytics can help make sense of the data behind your student information.